How to experience the Ramayana Ballet Prambanan – An Insider’s Guide

 Which seats are the best?

 The best seats in the house are the Special Class seats (Open-Air Theatre seating plan on page 4 | Tri Murti Theatre seating plan on page 6).
 These seats have the best view of the stage AND the Prambanan temple complex behind it (if you’re experiencing the performance in the Open-Air Theatre).
-VIP seats in the Open-Air Theatre are closer to the stage (and are thus great to make out costume or facial details of the performers), but you can only see the top half of Prambanan.
+VIP seats in the Open-Air Theatre are closer to the stage (and thus great for making out the costumes or facial details of the performers), but you can only see the top half of Prambanan.

 Avoid Class 2 tickets if possible, as your view of the stage will be from a sideways angle (and partially obstructed by lighting equipment in the Open-Air Theatre).